treeverse/lakeFS/docs/setup/import.md

 By doing this, it's possible to take even large sets of objects, and have them appear as objects in a lakeFS branch, as if they were written directly to it.

-For this to work, we'd need to ensure 2 things first:
+For this to work, we'd need to ensure 3 things first:

 1. The user calling `lakectl ingest` must have permissions to list the object at the source object store
-1. The lakeFS installation must have read permissions to the objects being ingested
+2. The lakeFS installation must have read permissions to the objects being ingested
+3. The source path must **not** be in a storage namespace used by lakeFS. e.g. if `lakefs://my-repo` created with storage namespace `s3://my-bucket`, then `s3://my-bucket/*` cannot be an ingestion source.

 ### Ingesting from S3